cafeunimelb/AGM2022/README.md

 ## CAFE 2022 CONSTITUTIONAL AMENDMENT PROPOSAL - PRESENTED RATIONALE AND JUSTIFICATION
 **AUG22 NOTE - As this proposal was submitted in April, presented rationale will be reflecting the state of the executive roles at the time**<br>
 **This proposal has since been approved by UMSU as is**<br>
-As the UMSU website has now expanded its capabilities to encompass further members of the wider executive team, the purpose of the amendment no longer covers this specific function.
-However, the rationale and spirit behind the proposal is still present, in favour of a more equitable executive committee.<br>
+As the UMSU website has now expanded its capabilities to encompass further members of the wider executive team, the purpose of the amendment no longer covers this specific function - the vice president role is now functional on the website and is able to perform as per executive team.
+However, the rationale and spirit behind the entire proposal is still present and ongoing, in favour of a more equitable executive committee.<br>
 👉[table of contents](#table-of-contents)
 👉[back to top](#agm2022)
 👉[published google doc](https://docs.google.com/document/d/e/2PACX-1vSc1qC2UM9VHWMxZ01mEeosm4tYobdrRjX3BtMUAIvux76JBOqXM9Pg3jaZ0FWacA/pub)